Charged Complexity and the Thermofield Double State: Diagonalization of the Relative Covariance Matrix at

 \section{Diagonalization of the Relative Covariance Matrix at $t=0$}

-Below we present an additional coordinate transformation, used to derive the low temperature limits in section \ref{lowtemplim}.
-The reference and target covariance matrices can be diagonalized by a transformation $R_{\pm\to\Delta_{\cTFD,n}}\in \Sp(4,\mathbb{R})$ to a basis which we shall call the $\Delta_{\cTFD,n}$ basis
+Below, we present an additional coordinate transformation, used to derive the low temperature limits in appendix \ref{app:lowTlowT} and section \ref{lowtemplim}.
+In this appendix, we have suppressed subscripts $k$ for simplicity of notation, though we still have in mind that we are treating the $k$-th momentum mode of the complex scalar (or alternatively, the cTFD of two complex harmonic oscillators).
+The reference and target state covariance matrices can be diagonalized by a transformation $R_{\pm\to\Delta_{\cTFD}}\in \Sp(4,\mathbb{R})$ to a basis which we shall call the $\Delta_{\cTFD}$ basis